HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ## Learning More

-Here are some valuable resources on structured generation and related topics:
+Here are some valuable resources on structured generation and related topics.

-1. **[Anthropic Cookbook](https://github.com/anthropics/anthropic-cookbook/blob/main/tool_use/extracting_structured_json.ipynb)**: Explore practical examples of using Claude for structured JSON data extraction.
+- **[Anthropic Cookbook](https://github.com/anthropics/anthropic-cookbook/blob/main/tool_use/extracting_structured_json.ipynb)**: Explore practical examples of using Claude for structured JSON data extraction.
 The cookbook covers tasks like summarization, entity extraction, and sentiment analysis, from basic implementations to advanced use cases.

-2. **[Instructor Library](https://jxnl.github.io/instructor/)**: A powerful tool for generating structured outputs with LLMs, built on top of Pydantic.
+- **[Instructor Library](https://jxnl.github.io/instructor/)**: A powerful tool for generating structured outputs with LLMs, built on top of Pydantic.

-3. **[Outlines Library](https://github.com/dottxt-ai/outlines)**: An open-source implementation for structured generation with multiple model integrations.
+- **[Outlines Library](https://github.com/dottxt-ai/outlines)**: An open-source implementation for structured generation with multiple model integrations.

-4. **[Pydantic Documentation](https://docs.pydantic.dev/)**: For in-depth information on schema generation and validation.
+- **[Pydantic Documentation](https://docs.pydantic.dev/)**: For in-depth information on schema generation and validation.

 ___

 If you found this tutorial helpful, please consider showing your support:

-1. Star our GitHub repository: [StructuredGenTutorial](https://github.com/HK3-Lab-Team/StructuredGenTutorial)
+- Star our GitHub repository: [StructuredGenTutorial](https://github.com/HK3-Lab-Team/StructuredGenTutorial)
-2. Stay tuned for our next blog post on [tribe.ai/blog](https://www.tribe.ai/blog)
+- Stay tuned for our next blog post on [tribe.ai/blog](https://www.tribe.ai/blog)
-3. Follow us on Twitter:
+- Follow us on Twitter:
    - [@hyp_enri](https://twitter.com/hyp_enri)
    - [@cyndesama](https://twitter.com/cyndesama)